Tactical-Advantage-Trading/wallet/README.md

 # eWallet
-This is a non-custodial BTC wallet for Android devices.
+This is a non-custodial ECX and BTC wallet for Android devices.
 On top of that, it provides means for Tactical Advanage clients to manage their accounts.

 # Building from source